miroslavpejic85/mirotalk-docs/docs/mirotalk-p2p/integration.md

 ## Usage

-To integrate MiroTalk P2P via iframe, include the provided HTML and JavaScript snippet in your webpage.
+To integrate MiroTalk P2P via an iframe, add the provided HTML and JavaScript snippet to your webpage.
+Replace `YOUR-DOMAIN-NAME` with the URL of your `MiroTalk P2P instance`.

 ### Example Implementation